West Perry High School

 West Perry High School is a small, rural public high school located at 2608 Shermans Valley Road, in Perry County, Pennsylvania.
 The school is the only high school operated by the West Perry School District.
 In 2016, enrollment was reported as 811 pupils in 9th through 12th grades.

 In 2015, enrollment was reported at 800 pupils.
 In 2014, enrollment was reported as 802 pupils in 9th through 12th grades, with 32.79% of pupils eligible for a free lunch due to family poverty.
+As of 2025, around 37% of students are impoverished and around 4% are homeless.

 West Perry High School students may attend Cumberland Perry Area Vocational Technical School for training in the construction trades, mechanical trades, criminal justice, culinary arts, and allied health careers.
 Additionally, an extensive agriculture education program in association with FFA, is offered at the high school.
 For those students who prefer an online learning experience, West Perry High School offers cyber school called West Perry Virtual Academy through a program provided by the Capital Area Online Learning Association.
 Students can still participate in all extracurriculars offered at West Perry High School.

 West Perry High School serves the boroughs of Blain, New Bloomfield and Landisburg, as well as, Carroll Township, Centre Township, Jackson Township, Northeast Madison Township, Saville Township, Spring Township, Southwest Madison Township, Toboyne Township (part), and Tyrone Township.